zowe/docs-site/docs/whats-new/zowe-announcements.md

 We expect to have a <b>new V3 release date</b> and additional information on Zowe V2 releases by the end of March.
 Notifications will go out at that time.

 For updates, see [vNext](https://www.zowe.org/vnext) in Zowe.org.
+For information about changes to Zowe components to be introduced in Zowe v3, see [Breaking changes and Important Updates in Zowe v3](breaking-changes-v3.md).

 ## Archiving Zowe Version 1.0